niolabs/nio/docs/blocks_types_apis.rst

 Blocks Types API
 ================

-Nio blocks are the funcitonal pieces of code that generate signals and/or do work with them.
+Nio blocks are the functional pieces of code that generate signals and/or do work with them.
 Earlier we saw examples of blocks such as CounterIntervalSimulator and Logger.
 Information and interaction with the blocks of a running Nio instance is available through the blocks types API.

 Get API
 -------